computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 <!-- BERT is an extremely influential model and stands for Bidirectional Encoder Representations from Transformers.  and with hundreds of millions of parameters, it is a large and powerful neural network for predicting the probabilities of natural language - otherwise known as a *language model* (recall Homeworks 3 and 6).
 Similar to Word2Vec’s negative sampling technique, we train the model using different objectives, learning efficient *embeddings* along the way.
 In addition, the model serves as a vessel for *transfer learning*, where we can use a pre-trained instance of BERT and *fine-tune* the model on additional training data to better serve a certain domain of text. -->

 ### Sentence Pair classification
-As indicated by its name, Sentence Pair Classifcation involves two sentences, and the task is to classify them into a list of possible relations.
+The Sentence Pair Classification the task is to classify what relation holds between a pair of sentences.
 Many popular tasks in NLP can be viewed as examples of sentence pair classification.
 E.g. Almost every task in the [GLUE Benchmark](https://gluebenchmark.com/leaderboard) -- a collection of datasets for evaluating a model's capability of "language understanding".

 BERT has been shown to be very effective for sentence pair classification.
 For the rest of this homework, we are going to introduce and work on one of such tasks as example.